-- 1. All League matches will consist of 14 sets (best out of three legs, with the winner winning two legs to win a set).
-A match will consist of (in this order): - Team 701 (three players per set; two sets) - Doubles 601 (two players per set; three sets) - Doubles Cricket (two players per set; three sets) - Singles 501 (one player per set; six sets) - 2.
-To start the game, both teams must throw at the Bull to see who goes first (refer to the Diddling section; pg.3) - 3.
+- 1. All League matches will consist of 14 sets (best out of three legs, with the victor winning two legs to win a set).
+A match will consist of (in this order): - a) Team 701 (three players per set; two sets) - b) Doubles 601 (two players per set; three sets) - c) Doubles Cricket (two players per set; three sets) - d) Singles 501 (one player per set; six sets) - 2.
+During the regular season, the home team will throw first in the first leg, with the away team throwing first in the second leg.
+If a third leg is required, both teams must throw at the bull ("diddle for the middle" or "diddle") to identify which team starts the first in the leg (refer to the Diddling section; pg.2, rule 1). - 3.
+During the playoffs, both teams are also required to diddle in the first leg of a set.
+The winner of the diddle will start the first leg, with the loser starting the second leg (refer to the Diddling section; pg.2, rule 2).
 Darts must be thrown with both feet behind the oche. - 4.
-In Cricket, the game is won by the first team to close all numbers and bullseye(s) with a score equal to or greater than the opposing team. - 5.
+In Doubles Cricket, the game is won by the first team to close all numbers and bullseye(s) with a score equal to or greater than the opposing team. - 5.
 All "01" game formats will begin with a "straight-in" start and must finish on a double.
-Any dart thrown by a player after scoring the required double will not be counted as the game has concluded when the required double was scored. - 6.
-A minimum of 6 different players must be used in each Game format.
-If a team has less than six players, refer to the Shorthanded Play section (pg.5).
+Any dart thrown by a player after scoring the required double will not be counted, as the game has concluded when the required double was scored.

-7. Whenever possible the schedule shall be so arranged that teams will play alternately at home and away.
+- 6. A minimum of 6 different players must be used in each game format (if a team has less than six players, refer to the Shorthanded Play section (pg.5). - 7.
+Whenever possible, the schedule shall be so arranged that teams will play alternately at home and away.